Highway Lane Following

 Enable the MPC update messages again.

 This example showed how to integrate vision processing, sensor fusion and controller components to simulate a highway lane following system in a closed-loop 3D simulation environment.
 The example also demonstrated various evaluation metrics to validate the performance of the designed system.
-If you have license to Simulink Coder™ and Embedded Coder™, you can generate ready to deploy code of the algorithm models for embedded real-time target (ERT).
+If you have licenses for Simulink Coder™ and Embedded Coder™ you can generate ready to deploy code with the embedded real-time target (ERT).